Feathra/GAME/README.md

         ```
         * This script will continuously communicate with the server to get the game state and send back agent actions.
         * Ensure the server is running before starting this.
+     There are 2 ways to test the mechanics of the game.

+## Demo Launch

+There are 2 ways to test the mechanics of the game:

+On the one hand, it is possible to control the ship yourself.
+This allows you to test certain mechanics (such as doubling enemies when one dies) directly.

+The other is to observe the integrated dummy_agenda.
+It is equipped with a random movement control.
+If an enemy comes into its field of vision (the red laser beam), it tracks it and shoots at it.

+The basic mechanics are:

+- A ship (self-controllable, or as a dummy_agenda), it can shoot and always moves in the direction in which the nose points
+- A shooting mechanic that allows you to kill enemies
+- The minimap on which the ship, enemies, walls and coins can be observed
+- Enemies that shoot at you when they see you in a direct line and otherwise move randomly.
+When an enemy dies, two new ones follow
+- Coins that earn you points when you collect them